micw/homedatabroker/README.md

 ### Victron Output

 This output can be used to feed grid meter data into Victron Venus OS device.
 My personal use case is to provide grid data to my Victron Multiplus II battery inverter.

-## Aggregations (planned)

-Aggregations will allow to reduce the amount of data.
-For example a "average" aggregation with a fixed window size of 5 minutes will collect all values for a metric for 5 minutes and will emit the average after that time.

 ## Web UI